 We have 174,589,951 ordinary shares and 24,210,073 non-voting ordinary shares issued and outstanding.
 Of these shares, 70,720,560 ordinary shares, including the 18,000,000 ordinary shares sold in the offering plus any shares sold upon exercise of the underwriters' overallotment options, will be freely tradeable without restriction.
-We, substantially all of our principal shareholders, including the selling shareholder, and our officers and directors have agreed not to offer, sell, contract to sell or otherwise dispose of any ordinary shares or non-voting ordinary shares without the consent of the representatives of the underwriters for a period of 90 days after the date of this prospectus, except for the ordinary shares offered hereby and ordinary shares issuable upon the exercise of options granted or to be granted under the ${\tt Amdocs\ Plan.}$ Further, the selling shareholder has agreed for an additional one-year period following the termination of the 90 day lock-up period not to offer, sell, contract to sell or otherwise dispose of any ordinary shares without the consent of our other principal shareholders, except for sales or other distributions in connection with this offering, sales made in the public market in accordance with Rule 144 and privately-negotiated transactions.
-These shareholders will, upon the consummation of the offering, own an aggregate 128,079,464 shares or 64.4% of the then outstanding ordinary shares and non-voting ordinary shares.
+We, substantially all of our principal shareholders, including the selling shareholder, and our officers and directors have agreed not to offer, sell, contract to sell or otherwise dispose of any ordinary shares or non-voting ordinary shares without the consent of the representatives of the underwriters for a period of 90 days after the date of this prospectus, except for the ordinary shares offered hereby, ordinary shares issuable upon the exercise of options granted or to be granted under the Amdocs stock option plan and ordinary shares that may be transferred by the WCAS Investors to SBCI, AIL and others under the call option described in "Risk Factors -- Risks applicable to our capital structure -- A few of our shareholders may be able to exercise control over all matters requiring shareholder approval".
+Further, the selling shareholder has agreed for an additional one-year period following the termination of the 90 day lock-up period not to offer, sell, contract to sell or otherwise dispose of any ordinary shares without the consent of our other principal shareholders, except for sales or other distributions in connection with this offering, sales made in the public market in accordance with Rule 144 and privately-negotiated transactions.
+These shareholders will, upon the consummation of the offering, own an aggregate 128,079,464 shares or 64.4% of the then outstanding ordinary shares and non-voting ordinary shares (excluding any shares that may be purchased in this offering by entities in which some of our executive officers have the economic interests or by several of our directors, see "Underwriting").
 After this 90-day period, all our ordinary shares will be eligible for sale in the public market pursuant to Rule 144, subject to compliance with the volume and manner of sale limitations of Rule 144, or under another exemption from the registration requirements of the Securities Act.
 Our principal shareholders also have the right in certain circumstances to require us to register their shares under the Securities Act for resale to the public.
 See "Description of Share Capital -- Registration Rights".